vivek09pathak/Advanced_Lane_Lines/writeup_template.md

 ![alt text][image4]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+I used the code provided from Udacity classroom as I can see that sliding wimdow was drawn perfectly onto the wrap image.As iit fit my lane lines with a 2nd order polynomial kinda like this:

 ![alt text][image5]